apache/nuttx/configs/samv71-xult/README.txt

      #undef  HSCMI_NORXDMA              /* Define to disable RX DMA */
      #define HSCMI_NOTXDMA            1 /* Define to disable TX DMA */

-  4. There may also be some issues with removing and re-inserting SD cards (of course with appropriate mounting and unmounting).
+  3. There may also be some issues with removing and re-inserting SD cards (of course with appropriate mounting and unmounting).
 I all not sure of this and need to do more testing to characterize if the issue.

-  5. There is not yet any support for the following board features: QSPI or WM8904.
-     Many drivers will port easily from either the SAM3/4 or from the SAMA5Dx.
-     So there is still plenty to be done.

-  6. There is a port of the SAMA5D4-EK Ethernet driver to the SAMV71-XULT.
+  4. There is a port of the SAMA5D4-EK Ethernet driver to the SAMV71-XULT.
      This driver appears to be 100% functional with the following caveats:

      - There is a compiler optimization issue.
 At -O2, there is odd